Ori-Roza/SportPlayListSite/README.md

 Aubio Library has been used for analyzing Audio files.
 The BPM extractor is not that accurate.
 (That's why I've added data correction option)

-KNN has been used for predict whether a song is rhythmic.
+KNN has been used for predict whether a song is rhythmic or not.

 I took the example from:
  https://machinelearningmastery.com/tutorial-to-implement-k-nearest-neighbors-in-python-from-scratch/